-Saco Heath Preserve Trail is a 2.2 mile lightly trafficked out and back trail located near Saco, ME that features a great forest setting and is good for all skill levels.
-The trail is primarily used for hiking, walking, and nature trips and is accessible from April until October.
+Saco Heath Preserve Trail is a 2.2 mile lightly trafficked out and back trail located near Saco, Maine that features a great forest setting and is good for all skill levels.
+The trail is primarily used for hiking, walking, and nature trips and is best used from April until October.

 fun couple mile trail, the board walk is nice and there is some nice seating mid way out to sit and enjoy nature.